Tween

 TweenInfoobject that dictates the duration, easing style, and easing direction.
 If omitted, it defaults to0.3seconds withCubicInOuteasing.

-The resulting object acts exactly like a standard Flux Value, meaning it can be bound directly to UI properties.
+The resulting object acts like a standard Flux Signal, so it can be bound directly to UI properties.

 local ReplicatedStorage = game:GetService("ReplicatedStorage")